Alice Naylor-Leyland: Personal life

 Naylor-Leyland met her husband, Thomas Philip Naylor-Leyland, who is the son and heir of Sir Philip Naylor-Leyland, 4th Baronet, through their mutual friend Francis Richard Charteris, Lord Elcho, the son of James Charteris, 13th Earl of Wemyss, when she was seventeen years old at a party in Gloucestershire.
 They started dating when she was 21 and married when she was 24.
-They have three children; Billy, Nancy, and Felix.
+They have four children; Billy, Nancy, Felix and Margot.
 Her husband is the heir to his father's baronetcy and estates, Nantclwyd Hall and Milton Hall.
 The couple currently reside at Stibbington House in Cambridgeshire, and a flat in Chelsea, London.
 Naylor-Leyland oversaw the renovation and restoration of Stibbington House, which has been in her husband's family since the 1970s.